mmai/novedit/README.txt

 Novedit is a hierachical notes taking editor like Keynote or WikidPad which are only available on Windows.
 It also has a WriteRoom mode

-It is written in Ruby / Gtk and run on Linux and MacOS (whith macports).
+It is written in Ruby / Gtk and run on Linux and MacOS (with macports).

 Features: